CocoBeane/CocoBeane.github.io/portfolio/chirp_dev_wiki.md

 ### Considerations and Challenges

 #### The wiki must be easy for anyone to skim over quickly
 Being an organization made up entirely of volunteers, there is a lot of turn-over; individual involvement waxes and wanes depending on people's personal schedules and interest.
-Maintaining simple and straightforward reference documentation is a key factor in keeping volunteers engaged, getting things done quickly, and combatting attrition.
+Maintaining simple and straightforward reference documentation is a key factor in keeping volunteers engaged, getting things done quickly, and combating attrition.

 To aid in simplicity, I began the wiki with a "quick-start" page.
 The "quick-start" page contains all of the most vital information about the department, along with links to things people need quick access to, like our Github and Slack instances.
 From there, I created individual pages for each project currently in active development.
 The project pages have links to all the relevant things to read, install, or get familiar with for that project.